Brucephalus/Textbooks/Prosocial.md

 Recognizing bait isn’t weakness.
 It’s a mark of mastery.
 The man who doesn’t flinch when poked—who doesn’t dance on command—becomes unplayable.
 And in a world built on reactions, _restraint is rebellion_.

-Expansion of Topic **8.2.1.2 When Silence Hits Harder Than Words** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.1.2 When Silence Hits Harder Than Words

 Sometimes the most devastating answer is _none at all_.
 Silence shows you’re above the game.
 It denies the provocateur their hit of attention.
 And in many cases, your calm refusal to engage will echo louder than any insult or rebuttal.